Auion/virtual-rudder/README.md

 ## Purpose

-virtual-yaw-axis simply combines two axes from a joystick / controller and uses their input to create a combined yaw axis in a virtual controller
+virtual-rudder simply combines two axes from a joystick / controller and uses their input to create a combined yaw axis in a virtual controller

 For example (and the reason why I made this program), if you have vehicle pedals,